Large-billed crow: Breeding

 The nest is a platform of twigs, usually high up on a tree with a preference for tall conifers like fir or pine.
 There are normally 3–5 eggs laid and they are incubated for 17–19 days.
 The young are fledged usually by about the 35th day.
 In India, the large-billed crow breed from March to May, but in the plains some of them start even in mid December.
 The nest is built in a fork of a tree, and is a shallow cup of sticks, sometimes neat and well made, sometimes sketchy and ragged; it is lined with grass roots, wool, rags, vegetable fibre, and similar materials.
-Some nests have been found to be built partly or exclusively of wire.

-Clutch of a large-billed crow in the Philippines.
-They usually nest very high up in a tree, but this particular nest was only 8 meters from the ground.